 A single payment is a payment that is not part of a series of periodic payments.
 A single payment is generally a payment made to an individual only once in the year, in settlement of an amount to which the individual is entitled.
 For example, a retiring allowance is considered a single payment if the employer pays the allowance in one payment or in several annual payments.

-If, at the time you pay an amount to an individual, you do not know whether you will be making other such payments to the individual during the year, withhold income tax at the rate of 15% or 20%, as applicable.
+If, at the time you pay an amount to an individual, you do not know whether you will be making other such payments to the individual during the year, you must withhold income tax from the payment as if it was a single payment.

 If you expect to make other such payments to the individual during the year, contact us to find out whether these payments can be considered single payments.
 If that is not the case, you must withhold income tax using the usual method.